What to Expect From the High Risk Merchant Account Underwriting Process

 The red flag throughout underwriting is a bad reputation in transactions.
 Underwriters may refuse an application or need additional explanation if there’s an indicator of bad practices evidenced by the Better Business Bureau or the Consumer Financial Protection Bureau.

-Another sign for underwriters is if the retailer has a background of litigations, negative press, or any other items that indicate poor or business practices.
+Another sign for underwriters is if the retailer has a background of litigation, negative press, or any other items that indicate poor or business practices.
 But, past issues might not always be a deal breaker.
 If you have something on your history that could be construed in a manner that is negative, it’s best to disclose it throughout the application process for your high risk merchant account.

 Other red flags include: